puppetlabs/facter/README.md

 You can run facter by executing `./bin/facter`.
 The command will output all the facts that facter detected for the current os.

-In order to generate a fact, we can use the rake task `rake 'create_fact[<os>,<fact_name>]'` e.g. `rake 'create_fact[ubuntu,facterversion]'`
-When generating a fact, the unit test for that fact is also generated.
-Facts should call on or more resolvers in order to obtain the data they need.

 The implementation can be validated locally by running the `./check.sh` script.

 ## Goals - fast, easy, compatible